Natural Bridge Park

 As of 2024, the park is open from 8:00 am until 4:00 pm seven days a week and admission is $10.00 for adults.

 History

 This natural-arch formation dates back about 200 million years.
-It was formed by the New River eroding weaker sandstone away from the stronger stone bridge spans. creating an erosion feature: natural-bridge.
+It was formed by the New River eroding weaker sandstone away from the stronger stone which constitutes the bridge spans.

 Muscogee Creek Indians lived in this area, and they probably used the bridge-cave enclosure for shelter.

 The Park itself was opened to the public by the Legg family in 1954.
 In recent years, it was owned and operated by Jim and Barbara Denton.
 In August 2023, Donnie and Naomi Lowman purchased it and are now running it (as of January 2024).